Bhagavad Geeta: Chapter 1, Verses 12–23

 tataḥ śvetairhayairyukte mahati syandane sthitau,

-In the way that Sanjaya uses words and descriptions, it seems pretty apparent that his sympathies lie with the Pandavas.
-Perhaps he is doing that to persuade Dhritarashtra to withdraw from battle.
+In the way that Sanjaya uses words and descriptions, it seems pretty clear that his sympathies lie with the Pandavas.
+Perhaps, he is doing that to persuade Dhritarashtra to withdraw from battle.

 Chapter 1, Verses 15 and 16